 For the purposes of this defence, what matters is what steps have been taken by an employer prior to the discrimination taking place.
-So despite these new duties not in place yet, an employer shouldn’t be put off from updating their harassment policies and procedures and training to ensure that they are appropriate.
+So despite these new duties not being in place yet, an employer shouldn’t be put off from updating their harassment policies and procedures and training to ensure that they are appropriate.

 Doing this properly can act as a complete defence against discrimination and harassment claims.
 It will also give employers an early start in identifying any parts of their policies or procedures which required to be amended or updated to meet the new obligations when the changes are introduced.